 Did you know that there are actually black and white Great Danes?
 This iteration of the Great Dane is a lot like the standard version in attitude, as they tend to be quiet and gentle but still love to be around people.
 Amazing with kids and incredibly protective of family members, this is actually an amazingly easy big dog to care for compared to most of its relatives.
-He or she might need an extra-big bed, but that’s not a bad trade-off for such a great dog.
+He or she might need an extra-large dog bed, but that’s not a bad trade-off for such a great dog.

 These big black and white dogs are a lot like Newfies with coat of a slightly different color scheme.
 Though they’re still just as loveable and sweet as their cousins, the Landseer is also a great worker that loves to spend some time in the water.
 A great dog for families as well as for anyone who lives on the water, these dogs are a great fit for anyone who has plenty of time to spend with a pet.

 Another very famous movie breed, this black and white dog is best known for being incredibly hairy and great with herds of animals.
 These British dogs have quite a bit of herding instinct left in them, but they tend to also be dogs that love to spend time playing with humans.
 Yes, they take a little bit of extra time and effort to train properly but the end result is a dog that will absolutely become a core member of your family.

 While Tibetan Mastiffs are possibly better known, Tibetan Terriers have just as storied a lineage.
 Though not technically a terrier, this black and white breed is a wooly cousin to those smaller dogs.
 Just like the other terriers with which you might be familiar, though, this breed is loyal and intelligent.